-You will need to enter the old password and the new one (twice to ensure that it has been correctly entered).
+Enter the old password and the new one (twice to ensure that it has been correctly entered).
 Press the ellipses buttons by each of the password boxes to open an Alpha-Numeric Keyboard window and enter the relevant password.
 Your microK is shipped with the password set to "1234".
 This should be changed, for security reasons, before using your instrument in earnest.